waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_8.md

 I'd like vans to collect working bikes from garages and distribute them to docking stations.
 ```

-Follow the technique from the previous stages to design feature tests and then unit tests to drive the functionality of the Van and the Garage.  **The user stories above have multiple clauses in their task components**; should we break them out into separate features?
+Follow the technique from the previous stages to design manual feature tests and then unit tests to drive the functionality of the Van and the Garage.  **The user stories above have multiple clauses in their task components**; should we break them out into separate features?

 Also, before writing more code, let's think about what the other classes are and why we need them, starting with the van.